-Main Objective: To provide long term capital appreciation by investing in equity and equity related securities of companies engaged in manufacturing theme.
+Main Objective: To provide long term capital appreciation from an actively managed portfolio of equity and equity related securities of companies engaged in consumption and consumption related sector or allied sectors.

-There can be no assurance that the investment objective of the Scheme will be achieved.
+There is no assurance that the investment objective of the Scheme will be achieved.